 If a loved one or you were struck by a vehicle while walking, it's important to understand the symptoms of a TBI and the long-term consequences it can have on your life.
-You also need to retain an experienced pedestrian accident attorney as soon as possible to protect your right to compensation for your injuries.
+You also need to retain an experienced San Diego traumatic brain injury attorney as soon as possible to protect your right to compensation for your injuries.

 Common causes of these crashes include:

 - Eating and drinking, talking on a cellphone, texting, and other distracted driving behaviors